NishchayAnand/software-engineering/System Design/HLD/Microservices/Notes.md

 # Understanding Microservices Architecture

+Microservices architecture is a design approach where a large application is broken down into `smaller`, `independently deployable` services.
+Each service focuses on a specific business capability and **communicates with others through well-defined APIs over the network**.

 A service is a piece of software that provides functionality to other pieces of software within your system.

 > NOTE: Essentially the differences between web applications and other applications are confined to the presentation tier.
 The service layer should be identical.